gurgunday/ghtml/bin/README.md

-Lets you append unique hashes to assets referenced in your views to aggressively cache them while guaranteeing that clients receive the most recent versions.
+Append unique hashes to assets referenced in your views to aggressively cache them while guaranteeing that clients receive the most recent versions.

 ## Usage